pierre-rouleau/pel/doc/pel-manual.rst

 :PEL Customization: *none*
 :PEL Key Prefix: *none*

+The file `pel-numkpad.el`_ implements the PEL number keypad support.

 The number keypad available on various keyboard differ in behaviour.
 Some keyboard have a NumLock key, others, like Apple keyboards do not have it.
 PEL support different keyboards thta have a number keypad, and provides its own